rwblokzijl/Msc-thesis-EuroToken/thesis.md

 To create the EuroToken logic, we define 4 TrustChain block types.
 In order to conform to the scalability requirements, all EuroToken proposal blocks by a user will include the balance of that user.
-This is part of the rolling-checkpoint mechanic that allows us to scale each user's personal blockchain indefinitely without sacrificing scalability.
+This is part of the rolling-checkpoint mechanic that allows EuroToken to grow each user's personal blockchain indefinitely without sacrificing scalability.
 The EuroToken block subtypes are as follows:

 #### Transfer block